sbruckner/dynamol/README.md

 ## Usage

 After starting the program, a file dialog will pop up and ask you for a Protein Data Bank (PDB) file (see https://www.rcsb.org/).
 An example file called is located in the ```./dat``` folder.
 Some basic usage instructions are displayed in the console window.

+## Ports

+An experimental web version which uses WebGL 2 Compute (see https://www.khronos.org/registry/webgl/specs/latest/2.0-compute/) is available at https://github.com/sbruckner/dynamol-web
+Please let me know about any other ports (see https://vis.uib.no/team/bruckner/ for contact information)

 ## Acknowledgments